RanRhoads84/apple-music-desktop/README.md

 ## Installation

-See the [Releases](https://github.com/Alex313031/apple-music-desktop/releases) page for pre-built binaries.
+See the [Releases](https://github.com/RanRhoads84/apple-music-desktop/releases/tag/Release) page for pre-built binaries.

-## Downloads

 Direct links to the latest packaged builds found in this repo's `release/` folder: